• Skip to primary navigation

 Surgery for an inguinal hernia

-If you’re someone who suffers from pain in the groin or on one side of your torso, you may be wondering if an inguinal hernia is a cause.
+If you’re someone who suffers from pain in the groin or on one side of your torso, you may be wondering if an inguinal hernia is the cause.
 Well, the answer may surprise you!
 An inguinal hernia is a type of abdominal wall defect that can allow an organ, such as the bladder or bowel, to protrude through the vagina.
-You may read to know also How to Wear a Tennis bracelet with a watch?
+You may also read to know How to Wear a Tennis bracelet with a watch?

 In some cases, a surgery known as a mesh repair may be required.
 However, this procedure is generally very successful and does not usually require long-term hospitalization.
 If you experience any of the following symptoms, it’s important to see your doctor for treatment ASAP: abdominal pain, difficulty urinating, pain during sexual intercourse, and pain when lifting weights.
 So you can make an informed decision about whether or not surgery is the right course of action for you.